RISKVFT/AutomatePULPissimo/README.md

 Here you can find series of bash script to automatize PULPissimo installation and debug mainly on zcu102 board.

+## Software and Harware requirements
+For installation of PULPissimo project, some devices and software are required.
+In particular:
+- ZCU102  zcu104,  genesys2,  zedboard,  nexys or nexys_video board, we use zcu102;
+- microUSB-USB cables;
+- JTAG adapter supporting openOCD, we use olimex-arm-usb-tiny-h programmer and debugger;
+- Ubuntu 18.04 (or Ubuntu 16.04) with at least 97GB available (85GB for Vivado and 12GB for Pulpissimo project);
+- Vivado 2019.2 ;

+For example we start the intallation PULPissimo project in a virgin Virtual Machine with Ubuntu 16.04.4 LTS 64-bit and 120GB of free disk space.

 ## Example of use
 After have cloned this repository you could install all scripts
 with: